someparty/someparty/source/articles/2023-10-31-female-hide.html.markdown

 Montreal post-punk act [Penny Diving](https://pennydiving.bandcamp.com) unleashed a new EP this week.
 The compelling *Dirty Pets* follows the band's 2020 [Hands and Moment](https://handsandmoment.com/) full-length *Big Inhale*, and I'm thrilled to help debut the video for the lead single, "Female Hide."
 The group worked with [PRIORS](https://priorsmtl.bandcamp.com/)' Alan Hildebrandt of [Studio Del Scorpio](https://www.studiodelscorpio.com/) on the stylish short (we've seen his work before for bands like Taxi Girls, FRVITS, and NOBRO).
 You can check it out on YouTube.
 The video's swirl of dreamlike surrealism and spooky effects made it rather ideally suited for a Halloween premiere.

-The classic sound and style of both Sonic Youth and The Breeders resonate throughout *Dirty Pets*, yet the four-songs never veer too far into nostalgia.
+The classic sound and style of both Sonic Youth and The Breeders resonate throughout *Dirty Pets*, yet the four songs never veer too far into nostalgia.
 The band contrasted their new material with their earlier work in a statement, noting:

 >"Whereas *Big Inhale* was introspective and dreamy, *Dirty Pets* awakes from subdued slumber.
 The music tugs at your ribcage, while the lyrics take aim at social status and class alienation.
 The overarching themes of female subordination and classist beliefs are conveyed through the lens of 4 female protagonists, present within each song."